-10. If you modified the daemon startup scripts for Aspera Central and asperanoded (for example, as part of an Aspera API integration), back up the modified files.
-These files are overwritten during an upgrade and you will need to copy your modifications into the new files after upgrading.
+- 10. If you modified the daemon startup scripts for Aspera Central and asperanoded (for example, as part of an Aspera API integration), back up the modified files.
+These files are overwritten during an upgrade and you will need to copy your modifications into the new files after upgrading. - 11.
+If upgrading from version 2.1.x: Update the configuration file version number.